Boston Welding Schools

 - Massachusetts College of Art and Design (Mass Art), situated about four miles from the center of Boston, offers welding instruction within its sculpture bachelor's degree program.

 - The Wentworth Institute of Technology (WIT) is the largest of the profiled schools and is located around three miles from downtown Boston.
-Students there can earn a certificate in welding.
+Students there can train in welding.